chickadeebird/RaspPiGATTServer/README.md

 Exec=bash -i /path/to/launcher/launcher.sh

-The raspberry pi should now reboot to have the blue bluetooth screen visible.
+The raspberry pi should now reboot to have the blue, bluetooth screen visible.
 Sometimes, without explanation that I can find, the blue screen will not boot to a full screen.
 Restarting the raspberry pi seems to fix this.